Data Management Specialist Jobs in USA with Visa Sponsorship

 Does a Data Management Specialist role qualify for H-1B sponsorship?

 Yes, Data Management Specialist is a well-established specialty occupation under USCIS standards.
 The position typically requires at least a bachelor's degree in information systems, computer science, data science, or a closely related field.
-USCIS has a strong track record of approving H-1B petitions for this title when the job description clearly ties the duties to a specific degree field.
+USCIS has a strong track record of approving H-1B visa petitions for this title when the job description clearly ties the duties to a specific degree field.

 What degree do I need for an employer to sponsor my H-1B in this role?